 Any other equivalent qualification recognised by Malaysian Government.

-Our SACE International programme follows a linear structure, where the minimum subject requirement is 5 and the maximum is 6 throughout the entire programme duration.
-As this programme offers 70% college-based assessment and 30% external assessment, students will learn to manage continuous assessments from the 5-6 chosen subjects.
-The college-based assessment is sent to the SACE Board of South Australia for moderation at the end of the examination.
+Our SACE International programme follows a linear structure, where students study 5 subjects throughout the entire programme duration.
+As this programme offers 70% college-based assessment and 30% external assessment, students will learn to manage continuous assessments from the subjects.
+The school-based assessment is sent to the SACE Board of South Australia for moderation at the end of the examination.
 While each subject’s continuous assessment can contribute to up to 70% of their total grade, students must be consistent with their work without neglecting the 30% of the final examination.

 All assessments and grades are converted into the Australian Tertiary Admission Rank (ATAR) at the end of the programme.